rubygems/guides/command-reference.md

 ### Arguments

-* *gemdir* -           display the path where gems are installed
+* *home* -             display the path where gems are installed.
+Aliases: gemhome, gemdir, GEM_HOME
-* *gempath* -          display path used to search for gems
+* *path* -             display path used to search for gems.
+Aliases: gempath, GEM_PATH
+* *user_gemhome* -     display the path where gems are installed when `--user-install` is given.
+Aliases: user_gemdir
 * *version* -          display the gem format version
 * *remotesources* -    display the remote gem servers
 * *platform* -         display the supported gem platforms